slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 6 or 7 words - short and sweet and confident and interesting.
 Costumise it for the context to make it more relevant.
 -->

-> *"Being honest may not get you a lot of friends but it’ll always get you the right ones."
+> *"If you can’t sell yourself in 1 sentence you won’t be able to sell yourself in several paragraphs."
--- John Lennon [1940]*
+-- Sahil Lavingia [1989]*

 Choose truth or your self-mythology will seduce you.

 > *"When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes."
--- Jordan Harbinger [1980]*
+-- jordanharbinger@x*

 > *"when you want to tell stories, be it startup pitches, or just stories about your experiences, always share them in three points—no more, no less. the human mind & the underlying world gravitates towards threes, look at any industry, typically the equilibrium points lie in threes. there are also numerous other examples that paint this phenomena. it’s a magic number for communication. story tellers rule the world."
 -- signulll@x*